-Fig 2.
+Figure 3.
 Experimental research model in the case of standard path coefficients

 Examining fit indices

 The fit indices of the model are reviewed in Table 6.
 After estimating the parameters of the model, the question that arises is to what extent the model is compatible with the relevant data.
 The answer to this question is only possible by examining the fit of the model.
 Therefore, in the analysis of structural equations, the researcher must ensure the appropriateness of the model after estimating the parameters and before interpreting them.
-An important point that should be considered in the interpretation of fit indices is that the fit of the model should be evaluated through different methods and criteria to check its fit from different dimensions.
+An important point that should be considered in interpreting of fit indices is that the fit of the model should be evaluated via different methods and criteria to check its fit from different dimensions.

 Table6.
 The fit indices of the research model